j-nix/aws-auth-interceptor/README.md

 # aws-auth-interceptor
-Intercepts previously logged in AWS sessions by attaching to google chrome via remote devtools.
-Returns a list of available accounts/roles for login.
+Intercepts previously authenticated SSO sessions by attaching to google chrome via remote devtools.
+Returns a list of available accounts/roles for login into AWS.

 Attaches to an authenticated session, intercepts the samlResponse and gathers a list of available accounts/roles.